45 more arrested over attack on Hindu temple in northwest Pakistan

 According to official estimates, 75 lakh Hindus live in Pakistan.
 However, according to the community, over 90 lakh Hindus are living in the country.

 The majority of Pakistan’s Hindu population is settled in Sindh province where they share culture, traditions and language with Muslim residents.
 They often complain of harassment by the extremists.
-(AGENCIES)
+(PTI)

 45 more arrested over attack on Hindu temple in northwest Pakistan